Improwised/kb.repairrabbit.github.io/content/FAQs/Will I get notified of a new appointment booked by the customers?.md

 +++
-title= "Will i get an email notification for a new appointment booked by the customers?" date= 2018-01-25T13:50:27+05:30 description = "" weight= 4
+title= "Will I get notified of a new appointment booked by the customers??" date= 2018-01-25T13:50:27+05:30 description = "" weight= 4